 The clock reads 8:07 p.m., and my two kids are still in varying stages of undress, their pyjamas quietly waiting for them on the dresser while they happily poke at one another.

 Their bedroom still has toys scattered about, and my husband and I are starting to snap at each other before we turn on our children.
 "OK, that's it!
 NO STORIES TONIGHT!"
 Then come the blood-curdling screams.

 Welcome to bedtime at our house.

 Well, at least, that's how bedtime used to be.
-No matter what we'd tried, our 4-year-old and 2-year-old would push boundaries and test limits in ways that required us to repeat simple tasks — like putting on their PJs, going potty, or brushing their teeth — up to a half-dozen times.
+No matter what we'd tried, our four-year-old and two-year-old would push boundaries and test limits in ways that required us to repeat simple tasks — like putting on their PJs, going potty, or brushing their teeth — up to a half-dozen times.